jianhao2016/METHCOMP/README.md

 `./output <mode> <path to file> <output folder path> [optional <number of line per block> <line to be decoded>]`

-Or use the scripts for block-mode compression/decompression:
+Or use the scripts for block-mode compression:

+`source auto_compress.sh <path to file> <output path> [optional <lines in each block>]`

+And block-mode decompression:

-`source auto_compress.sh <path to file> <output path> [optional <lines in each block>]` `source auto_decompress.sh <file name> <file directory> <output path> [optional <lines in each block>]`
+`source auto_decompress.sh <file name> <file directory> <output path> [optional <lines in each block>]`

 `mode` can be chosen from the following menu: **full** (joint compression and decompression), **compress** and **decompress**.
 When `<output folder path>` is omitted, the default output folder is **DerivedData/**.